hieuvp/learning-python/advanced-tutorials/closures/README.md

         """It is a function defined inside another function"""

         print(message)
-        """The nested functions can access the variables of the enclosing scope"""
+        """Nested functions can access the variables of the enclosing scope"""
-        """They are readonly"""
+        """These variables are readonly"""
-        """However, one can use the `nonlocal` keyword explicitly with these variables in order to modify them"""
+        """However, one can use the "nonlocal" keyword explicitly in order to modify them"""

     data_transmitter()